jimz011/homekit-infused/docs/configuration.md

 You can pass some extra data to the entities so that HKI knows what kind of popup and/or color it should give to the buttons or even add a lock to a button.
 To set some extra keys add a dot at the end of the entity and then the extra key.
 E.g. `light.living_room.rgb` or `switch.kitchen_hood.fan`.
 You can have multiple tags.
 E.g. `switch.kitchen_hood.fan.lock`, the order of the keys do not matter, `switch.kitchen_hood.lock.fan` will also work!

+*Notes:
-*Note: You can ONLY use .lock in conjunction with another tag e.g. `switch.lamp.lock.rgb`.
+- You can use .lock in conjunction with another tag e.g. `switch.lamp.lock.rgb`.
 Do not try to combine e.g. `rgb` with `color-temp`.
+- You can ONLY use .lock on entities that switch something on or off

 *Tip: You can also set an entire category to be forced with these properties, see examples below.

 | Tag | Description |